-The Arabic studies program has built a rigorous learning community composed of faculty, tutors and a wide range of activities designed to involve students in the language and culture of the Arab world.
+Arabic Studies has built a rigorous learning community composed of faculty, tutors and a wide range of activities designed to involve students in the language and culture of the Arab world.

 Here are some more examples of opportunities to get involved in the Arabic learning community on campus:

-- Knowlton language table: Students of Arabic, the Arabic Fulbright Assistant and the Arabic tutors speak Arabic over lunch in Knowlton dining Hall
+- Knowlton language table: Students of Arabic and the Arabic tutors speak Arabic over lunch in Knowlton dining Hall

 - Arabic movie nights

 - Arabic dinner and music: An annual event open to the whole campus community, it highlights Arabic culture and music with delicious Arabic food cooked by the dining hall staff.

 Arabic Studies students visit the Metropolitan Museum in New York: from left: John Daniels '14, Professor Muhammad Masud, Zachary Balomenos '14, Max Nichols '14, Molly Vatis '14 and Professor Waed Athamneh